 8 cores are ideal for Premiere Pro.
 The application can use more cores, but without significant added benefit.
 Depending on the task, Premiere Pro runs at 93-98% efficiency with 8 cores.

 The degree of efficiency you will see from a higher core count depends upon your codec and export settings.

-For instance, when exporting a 1080p footage using the H.264 codec you will see benefits from CPU that has upto 10 cores.
-With anything higher than 10 cores, you will not see any benefit.
+For instance, when exporting 1080p footage using the H.264 codec, you will see benefits from a CPU that has up to ten cores.
+With anything higher than ten cores, you will not see any benefit.

-1080P Preview generation benefits the most from a 4 core processor.
-After 4 cores you do see some benefit upto 8 cores, but anything beyond that is unnecessary.
+1080P Preview generation benefits the most from a 4-core processor.
+After four cores, you see some benefits up to eight, but anything beyond that is unnecessary.